arm/ai-ml-sdk-for-vulkan/_sources/introduction.rst.txt

 working on more complicated feature integrations.

 .. tip::
-    While the API is relatively new, we recommend you use the ML SDK Emulation Layer for Vulkan® for exploration.
+    While the API is relatively new, we recommend you use the ML Emulation Layer for Vulkan® for exploration.
 The Emulation Layer provides a TOSA conformant software implementation of the Vulkan® graph and tensor extensions.
 The Emulation Layer is enabled by the Vulkan® Layer mechanism.